 I went back to Abyss Lake Trail, number 602, on the way to Guanella Pass.
 This time, along with Kristin and Justin, I followed the trail all the way up to Abyss Lake as opposed to turning off the trail at the Rosalie Intersection.
 We hiked over 14 miles in 6 hours and gained over 2,000 feet.

 It wasn’t long before we met our first challenge, one of the early bridges over the creek was washed out.
 Logs and rocks were scattered across the creek, but none made it all the way across nor did they look stable enough to hold us.
 We followed the shore of the creek a bit as we contemplated our options, when I suggested that we just take off our shoes and wade.
 As we were preparing, another couple didn’t think that was such a good idea because the water was cold, and asked if I had ever crossed a creek.
 Multiple times at Estabrook, I thought.

 Yes, the water was ice cold, the creek was wide, and our feet burned immediately, but we made it to the other side!
-After drying our feet and lacing up our shoes, we went on way, following the path beneath the aspens that we just beginning to bloom.
+After drying our feet and lacing up our shoes, we went on our way, following the path beneath the aspens that were just beginning to bloom.

 We didn’t spot any mountain goats or sheep that like the area, but the views at the lake and along the way were lovely.
+After we had thought we’d reached our final destination, a nearby camped said we sat at an unnamed lake and Abyss Lake was farther.
+Oh well, we were ready to return to the car.
 It was another great hike in the Colorado Rockies!
 ETB